angelicanatl/hhcrsp/README.md

 Data and Toolbox Repository for the Home Healthcare Routing and Scheduling Problem.

-This repository contains the instances, some selected solutions, and a toolbox for the generation of instances and the validation in the context of the Home Healthcare Routing and Scheduling Problem.
+This repository contains the instances, some selected solutions, and a toolbox for the generation of instances and the validation presented in the paper *Multi-Neighborhood Simulated Annealing for the Home Healthcare Routing and Scheduling Problem* by Sara Ceschia, Luca Di Gaspero, Roberto Maria Rosati and Andrea Schaerf, submitted for publication.

 ------------------------------------------------------------------------